splitrb/split/README.md

 ## Usage

-To begin your ab test use the `ab_test` method, naming your experiment with the first argument and then the different alternatives which you wish to test on as the other arguments.
+To begin your A/B test use the `ab_test` method, naming your experiment with the first argument and then the different alternatives which you wish to test on as the other arguments.

 `ab_test` returns one of the alternatives, if a user has already seen that test they will get the same alternative as before, which you can use to split your code on.